🧠Why Every Company Needs an Internal Tools Builder

 The Internal Tools Builder extends that logic beyond revenue.

-Where RevOps drives go-to-market efficiency, internal builders drive organizational leverage — designing the systems behind the dashboards.
+Where RevOps drives go-to-market efficiency, internal builders drive organizational leverage by designing the systems behind the dashboards.

 Why This Role Matters Now

-The real leverage comes when every team can solve problems without waiting in a development queue.
+The real leverage comes when every team has someone who can move from "this is broken" to "I made a first version" without waiting in a development queue.

 Even small automations compound.

-When internal tools save just 10 minutes a day for 50 people, that's over 1,000 hours a year — the kind of efficiency most teams never measure but always feel.
+When internal tools save just 10 minutes a day for 50 people, that's over 1,000 hours a year.
+That's the kind of efficiency most teams never measure but always feel.

 Internal Tools Builders:

-They quietly improve speed, consistency, and morale — building the invisible infrastructure that keeps everything else moving.
+They quietly improve speed, consistency, and morale by building the invisible infrastructure that keeps everything else moving.

 The Future: From Scarcity to Leverage